 ‘Substantial modification’ means any change to any aspect of the clinical trial […] which is likely to have a substantial impact on the safety or rights of the subjects or on the reliability and robustness of the data generated in the clinical trial;

-Therefore, we should add substantial modification to our termbases, but not necessarily replace the use of substantial amendment.
-In practice, I suspect that amendment will continue to be widely used in the context of protocols and informed consents.
+Therefore, we should add substantial modification to our glossaries, but not necessarily replace amendment, which will still be found with reference to protocols and informed consents.

 - Substantial is now translated as sustancial, whereas before it was relevante.